mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/manifest/index.md

 slug: Web/Progressive_web_apps/Tutorials/Intro/manifest
 ---

+{{PreviousMenuNext("Web/Progressive_web_apps/Tutorials/Intro/JavaScript", "Web/Progressive_web_apps/Tutorials/Intro/Secure", "Web/Progressive_web_apps/Tutorials/Intro")}}

+{{PWASidebar}}

-A PWA manifest file is a JSON file that provides information about the features of that app to make it look and behave like a native app when installed on the users device.
+A PWA manifest file is a JSON file that provides information about the features of that app to make it look and behave like a native app when installed on the user's device.

 ## PWA manifest file